LowTechCoder/rpi4-retroarch-guide/README.md

 Now you should be using XMB.
 Lets do some more things in Retroarch.

+Set retroarch to fullscreen
+Settings > Video > Fullscreen Mode > Start in Fullscreen Mode > [on]

-If you'd like to go full screen, press 'f' on the keyboard.
+If you'd like to toggle fullscreen, press 'f' on the keyboard.

 Hopefully your controller is mostly working, so you should be able to use that now, or you can use the keyboard's up, down, left, right and enter keys to get around in XMB.